Adapted Sport Consult

 Throw out the jack!
 Boccia is a precision ball sport filled with strategy and skill.
 Individuals, pairs, or teams throw out red and blue leather balls trying to get them as close as possible to the white ‘jack’ ball.
 Sounds easy?– wait until you play it!
 Boccia is fun, competitive, and addicting!

 Originally designed as a sport for people with cerebral palsy it is now a Paralympic sport open to individuals with disabilities affecting motor skills.
-Bridge II Sports provides Boccia practices both in Chapel Hill and Cary for novices all the way to those training for Nationals.
+Bridge II Sports Boccia practices in Cary for novices all the way to those training for Nationals.

 The Triangle is known for it’s greenway system of bike trails and Bridge II Sports takes full advantage of them during the summer and fall.
-Come out and ride with us We have a fleet of cycles for all abilities and skill level (upright, recumbent, handcycles, tandem, recumbent tandem, … ) AND expert staff to assist you in riding confidently.
+Come out and ride with us We have a fleet of cycles for all abilities and skill level (upright, recumbent, handcycles, tandem, recumbent tandem, … ) PLUS expert staff and a crew of amazing volunteers to assist you in riding confidently.

 Quiet, please.
 Specifically designed for blind athletes Goalball is a fast-paced and powerful sport.
 Teams of three, wearing complete blackout goggles, compete against one another trying to score a goal by throwing a ball past the opponents’ goal line.
 The ball is embedded with bells so athletes listen and sense where it is coming from and try to block it with their body.
 Bridge II Sports Goalball practices at the JCC in Durham.
 This program is open to any athletes with visual impairments.